 I have been working with the public beta of Windows Server 2008 R2 and have been exploring quite a few features of this new release.
-Of Course, native VHD boot is one of them.
+It costs a lot to the people to publish a version of beta, and it majorly is due to the data storage expenses.
+Here’s how much businesses spend on servers.
+But of Course, native VHD boot is one of them.
 On my home PC, I have R2 Enterprise edition with AIK tools to capture OS in to VHDs whenever I need.
 However, I find this process of manually capturing VHDs a bit time consuming and repetitive task.
 So, decided to automate it so that I can do something else while the VHD creation is in progress.
 Here is the script if you are as lazy as me 🙂

 What this script does is simple.
 You need to unzip the downloaded zip file to some location on your computer and at the command prompt, just run cscript captureVHD.vbs /src:<DVD Drive Letter>.
 For example, on my system, C:\> cscript c:\scripts\captureVHD.vbs /src:D:

 This, depending on the OS DVD (Windows 7 or Server 2008 R2 only) you have, will display a menu as shown here.

 All you need to do is enter the number against one of the images listed there or just enter A or a to capture all images as VHDs.
 This takes a few minutes to complete and copies all VHDs to %systemdrive%